-Photo: Volunteers Joel Paye and Tayeh Madjeska give an introduction on the VEX IQ robot kits to elementary school students during the first RISE robotics class on Nov.
+Above: Volunteers Joel Paye and Tayeh Madjeska introduce VEX IQ robotics kits to elementary students at the first RISE robotics class on Nov.
 13.

-Keaukaha’s first afterschool robotics program officially launched on Nov.
-13, giving local elementary school students the chance to build, program and operate their very own robots.
+Keaukaha’s first after-school robotics program has officially launched, giving local elementary students the chance to build, program and operate their very own robots.

-RISE is part of a long-term effort to provide Hawaii youth with more career and education opportunities on-island.
-Many students leave Hawaii upon graduation to pursue a wider range of opportunities in both career and educational pursuits.
+RISE is an after-school initiative serving underprivileged Native Hawaiian children between the ages of 8 and 18.
+The organization is part of a larger effort to provide Hawaii youth with more career and education opportunities on-island.
+Due to a lack of options at home, many students leave Hawaii upon graduation to pursue a wider range of opportunities in both career and educational pursuits.

-KOYD President Keahi Warfield believes culture, science and technology can work together to create a better future for the community.
-His efforts at RISE, KOYD and PUEO align closely with PISCES’ goal to provide more STEM opportunities to local youth and improve their chances of success.
+Warfield believes culture, science and technology can work together to create a better future for the community.
+His efforts at RISE, KOYD and PUEO align closely with PISCES’ mission to offer STEM opportunities to youth and improve their chances of success.